Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-agents.md

 ## Creating a User
 <div class="divider"></div>

-To create a User, proceed as follows:
+To create a User, follow these steps:

-1. Login to Cognigy.AI
+1. Open the Cognigy.AI interface.

 If the Agent or Admin you want to add already exists as a User in Cognigy.AI, skip to [Adding Live Agent Roles to Users](#Adding-Live-Agent-Roles-to-Users).